wso2/docs-mi/en/docs/reference/mediators/call-mediator.md

 thread returns without waiting for the response.
 In blocking mode, the underlying worker thread gets blocked and waits for the response after sending the request to the endpoint.
-Call mediator in blocking mode is very much similar to the [Callout mediator]({{base_path}}/reference/mediators/callout-Mediator).
+Call mediator in blocking mode is very similar to the [Callout mediator]({{base_path}}/reference/mediators/callout-Mediator).

 In both blocking and non-blocking modes, Call mediator behaves in a synchronous manner.
-Hence, mediation pauses after the service invocation, and resumes from the next mediator in the sequence when the response is received.
+Hence, mediation pauses after the service invocation and resumes from the next mediator in the sequence when the response is received.
 Call mediator allows you to create your configuration independent from the underlying architecture.

 Non-blocking mode of the Call mediator leverages the non-blocking transports for better performance.
 Therefore, it is recommended to use it in non-blocking mode as much as possible.
 However, there are scenarios where you need to use the blocking mode.
 For example, when you implement a scenario related to JMS transactions, it is vital to use the underlying threads in blocking mode.